-2. Faculty, including full time, part time, and adjunct faculty, regularly engage in ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
+II.A.2.
+Faculty, including full time, part time, and adjunct faculty, regularly engage in ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
 In exercising collective ownership over the design and improvement of the learning experience, faculty conduct systematic and inclusive program review, using student achievement data, in order to continuously improve instructional courses and programs, thereby ensuring program currency, improving teaching and learning strategies, and promoting student success.

-The Curriculum Committee, Program Review Committee, and Assessment Committee all regularly ensure faculty are evaluating methods of instruction regularly as defined by the Master Schedule.
-(IIA2 Master Review Cycle Schedule) Additionally, the Professional Development Committee offers numerous activities every semester that help faculty assess and improve their methods of instruction and assessment.
+The Curriculum, Program Review, and Assessment Committee all ensure faculty are evaluating methods of instruction regularly as defined by the Master Review Cycle Schedule (IIA2 Master Schedule updated Feb 2023).
+Additionally, the Professional Development FlexCal Committee offers numerous activities every semester that help faculty assess and improve their methods of instruction and assessment.

-The Curriculum Committee, overseen and primarily composed of faculty (including adjunct), engages in continuous quality improvement by reviewing all proposals for new and modified courses and programs and overseeing regular curriculum review.
+The Curriculum Committee, overseen by and primarily composed of faculty (including adjunct), engages in continuous quality improvement by reviewing all proposals for new and modified courses and programs and overseeing regular curriculum review.
 Curriculum proposals must originate with faculty and the committee guides them through the process of development and approval.
-The committee meets regularly during the school year [IIA2 - Curriculum Calendar 2022-23] alternating between a technical review and full curriculum committee review (IIA2 Curriculum Committee Minutes 5.3.22).
+The committee meets regularly during the school year alternating between a technical review and full curriculum committee review (IIA2 Curriculum Calendar 2022-2023; IIA2 Curriculum Committee Minutes 5-3-22).
+The committee chair and articulation officer establish and publish the Fall curriculum calendar in advance to meet the need for faculty training; account for required curriculum review (based on Master Schedule) and spontaneous curriculum changes (new or modified courses); and set timelines for submissions and approvals while aligning with deadlines set by the Chancellor's Office, California State University, University of California, and other articulation processes.
+Agendas for the Spring curriculum calendar are set in December and based on submissions, to date (IIA2 Curriculum Calendar 2023-2024).

-The Course Outline of Record for every class taught at Solano College contains all elements required by the California Community College chancellor's Office Program and Course Approval Handbook and the California Code of Regulations Title 5, including course units, contact hours, requisites, methods of instruction, catalog description, course content, and student learning outcomes.
-(IIA2 Math311 COR) (IIA2 ETHN001 COR) (IIA2 BIOT401 COR) (IIA2 ADVM121 COR) Courses that are taught in fully online or hybrid mode are subject to a rigorous review process with standardized expectations for methods and regular, substantive contact (IIA1 DE Addendum eLumen).
+The Course Outline of Record for every class taught at Solano Community College contains all elements required by the California Community College Chancellor's Office Program and Course Approval Handbook and the California Code of Regulations Title 5, including course units, contact hours, requisites, methods of instruction, catalog description, course content, and student learning outcomes (IIA2 Math 311 COR; IIA2 ETHN 001 COR; IIA2 BIOT 401 COR; IIA2 ADVM 121 COR).
+Courses that are taught in fully online or hybrid mode are subject to a rigorous review process with standardized expectations for methods and regular, substantive contact (IIA2 DE Addendum eLumen).

 The Curriculum Committee offers support, guidance, and trainings for faculty at all stages of the process.
-This includes workshops, presentations during FlexCal events, individual meetings with faculty, and video and written materials shared via email and posted on the Curriculum Committee website (IIA2 Curriculum Presentation to AS F23) (IIA2 Curriculum Committee Basics and Resources) (IIA2 Email - Curriculum Workshop and Video Links) (IIA2 Articulation FlexCal Mar23).
-In addition to the originator, each course is reviewed by two area faculty, the Curriculum Committee representative for the Division, The Division Dean, the articulation officer, a librarian, the assessment officer, and the Distance Education Director.
+This includes workshops, presentations during FlexCal events, individual meetings with faculty, and video and written materials shared via email and posted on the Curriculum Committee website (IIA2 Curriculum Presentation to AS F23; IIA2 Curriculum Committee Basics and Resources; IIA2 Curriculum Workshop and Video Links Email; IIA2 Articulation FlexCal March 2023).
+In addition to the originator, each course is reviewed by two area faculty, the Curriculum Committee representative for the division, the division dean, the articulation officer, a librarian, the assessment officer, and the Distance Education Director.